 Why is wiping with dry TP not enough

-First of all, I’m sure you are wiping “front to back”.
+First, I’m sure you are wiping “front to back.”
 This is just hygiene 101.
 However, I have news for you: this is not enough.

 The primary function of the anus is to provide an exit route for your feces.
-Basically, you poop through it.
+You poop through it.
 However, while you are not pooping, circular muscles around the anus help to keep it shut in a tight pout-like shape.

 Unfortunately, your anus is “pouting” when you are wiping your ass.

-To explain why this is an issue here is visual for you.
+To explain why this is an issue, here is a visual for you.
 I will use my lips as an example 🙂

-- First, I’m relaxing my lips and putting a lipstick on.
+- First, I relax my lips and put lipstick on.

 - Then, I’m pouting (muscles tighten).
 This is kind of how your anus looks once you are done pooping.

-- Third, I try to remove lipstick with toilet paper.
+- Third, I try to remove the lipstick with toilet paper.